vuonghy2442/lonelybot/docs/macro_formalization.md

 thicket does not reach these states); the kill pays on deep and near-win games.
 Falsifier run green: 24,779 killed (K4's +45), 0 wrongly killed; differential and both verdict sweeps green.

+**K5 (tableau goals on any king, saturated boards — shipped 2026-09).**
+The general king clause: the empty-pile gate reads `extended = vis & (locked | KING)` with `count_ones() < N_PILES`, and inside the closure the `vis ∩ locked` part — the locked surfaces — is exactly invariant (a locked card never stacks, that is a reveal commitment, and no other closure move removes a visible card; buried cards never surface).
+With all `N_PILES` piles still carrying a locked surface, the count is pinned ≥ N_PILES at every closure word (the free-king and worry-back terms only add), so the gate never opens and *every* king tableau goal — deck or locked, first-layer or not — is dead without the walk.
+Every root qualifies (this is the early-game mass).
+Falsifier: 25,684 of 29,781 would-be goals killed (86%), 0 wrongly killed; search-path miss reduction ~0.7% on the standard corpus (the mass lives in early boards the deep refutations leave quickly).
+Free (one popcount) — shipped on the same gates as K4.

 Both ship as `goal_dead` (`src/macro_game.rs`) with the direct falsifier `goal_kills_are_sound`: for every corpus state, every killed goal is run